×

 • Proving Consent in Florida: Establishing consent requires evidence, potentially including witness testimony, electronic communications (texts, emails from Tampa-based individuals or others), or forensic findings showing a lack of force.

 • Limitations with Minors in Florida: Crucially, consent is generally NOT a defense in Florida if the alleged victim is a minor.
-The only potential exception is the narrow “close-in-age” execption (Section 794.05, Florida Statutes) under specific circumstances.
+The only potential exception is the narrow “close-in-age” exception (Section 794.05, Florida Statutes) under specific circumstances.

 • Strategic Analysis by Your Tampa Attorney: Rocky thoroughly investigates the relationship dynamics, pre-incident conduct, and all available evidence in your Tampa-area case to determine if a consent defense is viable and how to present it effectively in a Florida court.